toka-io/bit-config/README.md

 ## Bit, as simple as it gets.

 bit-config is a NodeJS application configuration library.
-The library with scan the configuration folder for valid configuration files (files the a valid extension i.e. 'json')  and load them into the config object.
+The library will scan the configuration directory for valid configuration files (files with a valid extension i.e. 'json') and load them into the configuration instance.
 Configuration properties can be accessed using dot notation (i.e. 'a.dot.notation').

 Configuration file types supported:
 * json